evenfrost/em/README.md

 em
 ===

 An element map.
 Forms a [Map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map) from HTML elements with `[data-element]` attribute.
-Useful for division of presentation and scripts logic.
+Useful for separation of presentation and scripts logic.

 ### Example
 ```html